 Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option Standard Option We may require you to return the equipment to us, or pay us the fair market price of the equipment, when it is no longer prescribed.
-Durable medical equipment (DME) is equipment that is prescribed a Plan physician; obtained through sources designated by the Plan; consistent with our Plan DME formulary guidelines; intended for repeated use; primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury; designed for 20% of our allowance 20% of our allowance after the deductible prolonged use; and appropriate for use in the home. • Breastfeeding pumps, including any equipment that is required for pump functionality Nothing Nothing Not covered: All charges All charges Audible prescription reading devices • Comfort, convenience or luxury equipment or features • Non-medical items such as sauna baths or elevators • Exercise and hygiene equipment • Electronic monitors of the heart, lungs, or other bodily functions, except for infant apnea monitors • Devices to perform medical testing of bodily fluids, excretions or substances • Modifications to the home or vehicle Dental appliances • More than one piece of durable medical equipment serving essentially the same function • Spare or alternate use equipment Disposable supplies Replacement batteries • Repairs, adjustments, or replacements due to misuse or loss Home health services High Option Standard Option • Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.
-N.), licensed vocational nurse (L.V.N.), home health aide, physical or occupational therapist, and speech and language pathologist.
-Nothing Nothing • Services include oxygen therapy, intravenous therapy and medications.
-Notes: • We only provide these services in the Plan's service areas. • These services are covered only if you are homebound and a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
+High Option Standard Option Basic Option Notes: We only provide DME in the Plan's service area.
+We cover only those standard items that are adequate to meet the medical needs of the member.
+We may require you to return the equipment to us, or pay us the fair market price of the equipment, when it is no longer prescribed.
+Durable medical equipment (DME) is equipment that is prescribed a Plan physician; obtained through sources designated by the Plan; consistent with our Plan DME formulary guidelines; intended for repeated use; primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury; designed for prolonged use; and 20% of our allowance 20% of our allowance after the deductible 20% of our allowance after the deductible appropriate for use in the home.
+Breastfeeding pumps, including any equipment that is required for pump functionality Nothing Nothing Nothing Not covered: Audible prescription reading devices Comfort, convenience or luxury equipment or features Non-medical items such as sauna baths or elevators Exercise and hygiene equipment Electronic monitors of the heart, lungs, or other bodily functions, except for infant apnea monitors Devices to perform medical testing of bodily fluids, excretions or substances Modifications to the home or vehicle Dental appliances More than one piece of durable medical equipment serving essentially the same function Spare or alternate use equipment Disposable supplies Replacement batteries Repairs, adjustments, or replacements due to misuse, theft or loss All charges All charges All charges

+Benefit Description You pay Home health services High Option Standard Option Basic Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), home health aide, physical or occupational therapist, and speech and language pathologist.
+Services include oxygen therapy, intravenous therapy and medications.
+Nothing Nothing Nothing Notes: • We only provide these services in the Plan's service areas. • These services are covered only if you are homebound and a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
+Not covered: All charges All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative • Custodial care • Private duty nursing • Personal care and hygiene items • Care that a Plan provider determines may be appropriately provided in a Plan facility, hospital, skilled nursing facility or other facility we designate and we provide, or offer to provide, that care in one of these facilities